lucasnevespereira/go-gituser/CONTRIBUTING.md

 ### Install program

 - Run `make install` to install it in your `$HOME/bin`.
-- Run `gituser config` to setup your git data.
+- Run `gituser setup` to setup your git data.

+or

+- Run `make build` to build project in your local project.
+- Run `./gituser setup` to setup your git data.

 ## Create a new branch